COVID-19 recession: 2019 global economic slowdown

-China–United States trade war
+Trump tariffs against China

-The China–United States trade war occurred from 2018 to early 2020, and caused significant damage across global economies.
-In 2018, U.S. President Donald Trump began setting tariffs and other trade barriers on China with the goal of forcing it to make changes to what the U.S. describes as "unfair trade practices".
-Among those trade practices and their effects are the growing trade deficit, the theft of intellectual property, and the forced transfer of American technology to China.
+From 2018 to early 2020, U.S. President Donald Trump set tariffs and other trade barriers on China with the goal of forcing it to make changes to what the U.S. described as "unfair trade practices".
+Among those trade practices and their effects had been the growing trade deficit, the theft of intellectual property, and the forced transfer of American technology to China.

-In the United States, the trade war brought struggles for farmers and manufacturers and higher prices for consumers, which resulted in the U.S. manufacturing industry entering into a "mild recession" during 2019.
-In other countries it has also caused economic damage, including violent protests in Chile and Ecuador due to transport and energy price surges, though some countries have benefited from increased manufacturing to fill the gaps.
-It has also led to stock market instability.
-The governments of several countries, including China and the United States, have taken steps to address some of the damage caused by a deterioration in China–United States relations and tit for tat tariffs.
+Trump's tariffs caused significant damage to the economy of countries around the world.
+In the United States, it brought struggles for farmers and manufacturers and higher prices for consumers, which resulted in the U.S. manufacturing industry entering into a "mild recession" during 2019.
+In other countries it also caused economic damage, including violent protests in Chile and Ecuador due to transport and energy price surges, though some countries had benefited from increased manufacturing to fill the gaps.
+It also led to stock market instability.
+Governments around the world took steps to address some of the damage caused by the tariffs.
 During the recession, the downturn of consumerism and manufacturing from the trade war is believed to have worsened the economic crisis.

 Brexit

-In Europe, economies were hampered due to uncertainty surrounding the United Kingdom's withdrawal from the European Union, better known as Brexit.
-British and EU growth stagnated during 2019 leading up to Brexit, mainly due to uncertainty in the UK caused by political figures and movements aiming to oppose, reverse or otherwise impede the 2016 Brexit Referendum, resulting in delays and extensions.
-Many businesses left the United Kingdom to move into the EU, which resulted in trade loss and economic downturn for both EU members and the UK.
+In Europe, the UK's planned withdrawal from the EU (Brexit) created uncertainty that weighed on the UK economy from 2016 to 2019, particularly by dampening business investment.
+UK growth was subdued in 2019, with GDP roughly flat in the fourth quarter.
+Across the EU, growth also slowed that year, mainly due to global trade tensions and a manufacturing slump, while Brexit-related uncertainty was a contributing factor rather than the primary cause.
+Some firms, especially in financial services, moved parts of their operations and assets from the UK to EU cities ahead of Brexit, though these were typically partial relocations.
+The larger, measurable effects on UK–EU trade volumes became clearer after the transition ended in 2021, when new trading arrangements took effect.